AriFordsham/GHCWiki/proposal/self-explinatory-inline-pragmas.md

 ## Alternatives

-Instead of adding such wordy pragmas, can we maybe make the content of the `[..]` more helpful, by allowing more complex specification of phase ranges there?
+Instead of adding such wordy pragmas, we can maybe make the content of the `[..]` more helpful, by allowing more complex specification of phase ranges.

-### Using comparison operators
+### Proposal 3b

-Proposal 3b would look like this (note that phases count down):
+Using comparis operators (note that phases count down):

 ```wiki
 INLINE[n]    becomes     INLINE <= n